adamhsparks/epicrop/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# *epicrop*: Simulation Modelling of Crop Diseases Using a Susceptible-Exposed-Infectious-Removed (SEIR) Model
+# {epicrop} Simulation Modelling of Crop Diseases Using a Susceptible-Exposed-Infectious-Removed (SEIR) Model

 <img align="right" src="man/figures/logo.png">